What decides what gold and silver are worth?

 Your offer is purity × weight × live rate, less the buyer’s margin, and at GoldPaid every figure is shown in a written breakdown.
 The full method is on how we value gold.

-Why the hallmark is only a starting point
+Why is a hallmark only a starting point?

 A hallmark is a maker’s declaration of intended purity.
 Real items differ, solder, repairs and mixed alloys change the true content, which is why GoldPaid XRF-assays every item rather than relying on the stamp.
 See XRF testing explained and the gold hallmark guide.